Briarcliff Entertainment: History

 Briarcliff was founded as an independent theatrical film studio in late 2018 by veteran executive Tom Ortenberg, who was the founding CEO of Open Road Films and formerly the President of Theatrical Films at Lionsgate, where he was the company's first employee in Los Angeles.
 Their first films were 2018's Fahrenheit 11/9 and 2019's Don't Let Go, a collaboration with Blumhouse Productions.

 In 2020, it was announced that Briarcliff would partner with a recently re-launched Open Road to acquire and release films jointly.
 The partnership distributed films like Kandahar with Gerard Butler and Studio 666, a 2022 horror-comedy made by and starring Dave Grohl and the Foo Fighters.

 The company has been noted for their frequent collaboration with Liam Neeson on action films, including Marlowe, Memory, Blacklight and Honest Thief, all released between 2020 and 2023.
 Also in 2023 they distributed the inspirational baseball film The Hill starring Dennis Quaid, which grossed $7.6 million at the domestic box office.

 In 2024, it was reported that they would release The Apprentice, the controversial Donald Trump biopic starring Sebastian Stan and Jeremy Strong that played the Cannes Film Festival and was sent a cease and desist by the former president's legal team.
 Despite the Trump campaign's attempts to block a sale, it was slated for a release on October 11 shortly before the 2024 United States presidential election.

 Due to the legal threats, Briarcliff was the only distribution company to make a serious offer for the film, with Ortenberg slamming Hollywood's "cowardice".
 In October of that year, Bloomberg reported that the studio was looking to raise between $25–50 million for a minority stake in the company.

 Also in 2024, it was announced that they would release Magazine Dreams, which was dropped by Searchlight Pictures following the controversy surrounding star Jonathan Majors despite strong reviews out of Sundance, in early 2025.
 The same year the company also acquired South by Southwest Audience Award winner My Dead Friend Zoe, starring Morgan Freeman and Ed Harris and executive produced by Travis Kelce, for release in 2025.

+In 2025, it was reported that Briarcliff had acquired the rights to Good Luck, Have Fun, Don't Die, the first film in a decade from Pirates of the Caribbean director Gore Verbinski.
+They released it theatrically on February 13, 2026, and it became the company's highest-grossing opening ever after bringing in $4.15 million in its opening weekend.
+It was also the highest-grossing opening weekend for any English-language narrative film released by any company on fewer than 1,700 screens in over three years, since Warner Bros.' release of Magic Mike's Last Dance in 2023.

+For the marketing campaign on Good Luck, Have Fun, Don't Die, Briarcliff was nominated for five and won two awards at the 2026 Golden Trailer Awards, winning for Best Comedy Poster and Best Independent Trailer.